js-solution-br/typescript-example/README.md

 # Twine Movies API
 This project is a code challenge from twine where I built an API for: movies / person

+this project needs to run in localhost

+The endpoints can be found [here](https://www.postman.com/samdev18/workspace/twine/overview).

+Node version: 14.0.0
 ## Checklist

 - [x] Create an API using nodeJS, typescript and express